bkw777/Teeprom/4ROM.md

 Similarly if you're using the Windows app look for pins 2 and 3 to be missing but no other errors.
 The missing pins are because the two highest address bits A15 and A16 that exist on the flash chip are not connected to anything but the bank-select logic on the 4ROM board.

-Erase the whole chip one time before writing any of the individual banks.
+###Erase the whole chip
+Only one time before writing any the individual banks.
+You will be telling the programmer NOT to erase the chip automatically before writing the individual banks, so you want to do it one time before hand just to clean the slate.
 ```
 $ minipro -p 'SST39SF010A' -u -E
 Found TL866II+ 04.2.132 (0x284)